4DSpace-UiO/PTetraWorkshop/handson2.md

 the cylinder.
 A representative orbital velocity is 7000 m/s, but increase this to preserve the Mach number when reducing the ion mass.
 Save diagnostic output every 10th timestep.

+## Questions for Zoom discussion

+In the Zoom break discuss the following questions with your group, and try to answer to arrive at an answer.

+- How long will it take to reach steady-state, i.e., how long should the simulation run (in microseconds)?
+- How many simulation particles would you use?

+We will drop by your room and see how your doing, as well as provide you with the numbers you are actually to use in the simulations.

 ## Setting up a new simulation